 Another absolutely gorgeous loaf that was baked for us was a chocolate swirl bread.
 I’ve recreated that idea with our Whole Wheat Brioche dough and a swirl of Nutella.
-It is healthy and decadent all at the same time and it’s baked in a crock pot.
-I turned to my crock pot when I turned on the AC for the first time yesterday and I really didn’t want to heat up the kitchen by cranking up the oven.
-The crock pot is ideal for a bread like this, since it fits the shape and we want a soft crust.
+It is healthy and decadent all at the same time and it’s baked in a crock-pot.
+I turned to my crock-pot when I turned on the AC for the first time yesterday and I really didn’t want to heat up the kitchen by cranking up the oven.
+The crock-pot is ideal for this Nutella swirl bread, since it fits the shape and we want a soft crust.
 The result was perfect.

 1 1/2 pounds brioche or challah.
 The doughs from The New Artisan Bread in Five Minutes a Day or Healthy Bread in Five Minutes a Day or Gluten-Free Artisan Bread in Five Minutes a Day will work equally well.

 Roll out the dough to 1/8-inch thick rectangle and spread the Nutella over the dough.